mdolab/pygeo/doc/update_pygeo.rst

 The FFD file is generated the same way as the `MACH-Aero tutorial FFD generation <https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/machAeroTutorials/opt_ffd.html>`_ and is done using the script ``./ffd/simple_ffd.py``.
 Once the FFD is loaded into DVGeometry, we can add a reference axis about which we will deform the geometry.
 Similarly, we can define the twist variable function which will twist the wing about the reference axis.
-For this case, we will twist the root of the wing five degrees.
+For this case, we will twist the root of the wing five degrees by retreiving the dictionary of design variables, updating the appropriate twist variable, and resetting the design variable dictionary.

 .. literalinclude:: ../examples/deform_geometry/runScript.py
     :start-after: # rst DVGeometry